MultiCrafter: High-Fidelity Multi-Subject Generation via Disentangled Attention and Identity-Aware Preference Alignment

 \section{More Implementation Details.}

 In this section, we provide more details on the hyperparameter settings and specific training details.
-As mentioned in the main text, we divide the training phase into three parts, and the details of each phase are as follows: \textit{1.
+As mentioned in the main text, we decouple the training process into two parts, and the details of each phase are as follows:

+\textbf{Subject Fidelity Focused Pre-training.} As described in \Cref{sec:over}, in this stage, we train the model to primarily ensure it can generate images with high subject fidelity.
+Following~\cite{wu2025less,chen2025xverse}, we adopt a progressive training approach, first pre-training on single-subject data, and then using this as a foundation to train on multi-subject data. \textit{1.
 Single-Subject Pre-training.} We first pre-train the model for 40,000 steps on an internal single-subject dataset to equip it with foundational subject customization capabilities.
 In this stage, only $\mathcal{L}_{diff}$ is used for supervision.
 We use the AdamW optimizer with a $3 \times 10^{-5}$ learning rate and a weight decay of $1 \times 10^{-2}$.
 We use 8 cards for training and set the batch size of each card to 6. \textit{2.
 Multi-Subject Customization Training.} Then we train two models for customized human generation and object generation, respectively.
 For multi-human customized generation, we decrease the learning rate to $1 \times 10^{-5}$, set the loss weight $\lambda=0.3$, and introduce the attention loss $\mathcal{L}_{attn}$.